electricimp/examples/Intro to Squirrel Applications/Ex3 - Simple Remote Monitoring Application/README.md

 # Simple Remote Monitoring Application

-In this example we will create an simple remote monitoring application that takes synchronous readings from multiple sensors and sends them to the cloud using the Initial State service.
+In this example we will create a simple remote monitoring application that takes synchronous readings from multiple sensors and sends them to the cloud using the Initial State service.
 We will use a Hardware Abstraction Layer (HAL) to reference all hardware objects, and to organize our application code we will use a class.
 This code can be easily configured for use with an imp006 Breakout Kit, impExplorer Kit, impAccelerator Battery Powered Sensor Node or impC001 Breakout Board.

 ## Skill level